OCA/helpdesk/helpdesk_mgmt_sale/README.rst

 To associate orders to Helpdesk tickets:

 1. Create or modify a Helpdesk ticket.
-2. In the ticket view, you will find a **Sales Order** Smartbutton which will show the number of orders associated to the ticket.
+2. In the ticket view, you will find

+   -  a **Sales Order** Smartbutton which will show the number of orders associated to the ticket.
+   -  a **Link Sale Orders** button to link existing orders to the ticket.

 3. Clicking on the Smartbutton will open a view with all the sales orders related to the current ticket.
 4. To create an order associated to the ticket click on the **Create**